RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 ## Prefetching Resources

 Using [prefetching `link` tags](https://developer.mozilla.org/en-US/docs/Glossary/Prefetch) allows you to tell the browser which resources might be needed soon.
-The browser might then load them early which will make them instantly available once they are needed.
+The browser can then load them early which will make them instantly available once they are needed.
 In my case I tell the browser to prefetch some icons I only use on some pages:

 ```html
 <link rel="prefetch" href="/sprites/font-awesome-brands.svg" />